 Environmental Education, Awareness and Training (EEAT)

-Under Capacity Building Activities, training is being provided to teachers as well as students on various thematic areas like Bio-diversity conservation, Waste Management and concept of 3Rs – Reduce, Reuse, Recycle, 17 Sustainable Development Goals, Climate Change related issues with focus on Adaptation and Mitigation and Control of pollution etc.
+- Capacity Building Activities: The objective of this programme is to support capacity building activities and to impart skills to students (schools and colleges) and teachers of Eco-club on various thematic areas like Bio-diversity conservation, Waste Management and concept of 4Rs – Reduce, Reuse, Recycle & Recover; Sustainable Development Goals, Climate Change related issues with focus on Adaptation and Mitigation, Control of pollution and any other related theme of MoEF&CC.

 - Sensitization of students (schools as well as college) on various environmental issues.